 - If started after day 21, extra barrier methods of contraception are needed for 7 days.

-- There are concerns about hormonal effects on the quality and quantity of milk, passage of hormones to the infant and adverse effects on infant growth if COCPs are used in breast-feeding women before 6 months postpartum.
+- Previous concerns about hormonal effects on the quality and quantity of milk, passage of hormones to the infant and adverse effects on infant growth if COC are used in breast-feeding women before 6 months postpartum have not been proven.
+This led to the UK Medical Eligibility Criteria (UKMEC) being changed in 2016.

 - Studies have not shown an adverse effect on infant growth or development.

-- Use in breast-feeding women before 6 months postpartum remains outside product licence.
+- Use in breast-feeding women before 6 months postpartum is currently outside the product licence but this should change following the change in guidance.

 For non-breast-feeding women: